 Information and communication technologies (ICTs) is a cross-cutting area, which has huge potential to contribute to economic growth.
 Given that the enthusiastic youth uptake of ICTs, it is also a low hanging fruit.
-However, access to ICTs is still a problem with only 22,7% of South Africans owning a computer and only 9,1% with access to the internet at home15.
+However, access to ICTs is still a problem with only 22,7% of South Africans owning a computer and only 9,1% with access to the internet at home 16.
 Digital inequalities also manifest in geographic terms with 15,4% of those in metros, 7,2% of those in urban having access to internet at home as compared to only 1,2% of those living in rural areas.
 The other barrier to digital access is high costs of data in South Africa.

-- Access to ICTs infrastructure (hardware and software) is still very low - The high uptake of technologies by the youth could be harnessed for the benefit of the country - There is a huge backlog of service delivery on the part of government and ICT provides an opportunity for government to look for innovative ways of delivering service to citizens whose majority are youth - The print media sector remains one of the most untransformed sectors and therefore needs urgent attention for transformation.
-The barriers for transformation are numerous ranging from policy and regulatory frameworks to difficulties in implementing the current policy and its regulatory provisions - Lack of access to information there is a general lack of awareness, amongst the youth, on career and entrepreneurial opportunities that come with 4IR. - High data costs in South Africa's mobile network operators are hindering young people from adequately accessing information.
-The network operators are not only charging more for data relative to the other countries in which they operate, but the gap between those prices keeps widening as data costs fall faster in other countries - The nature of work is changing implying a risk of youth who are not technologically savvy to be locked out of economic opportunities - Access is still largely determined by class, geographic location, race and gender.
+- o Access to ICTs infrastructure (hardware and software) is still very low - The high uptake of technologies by the youth could be harnessed for the benefit of the country - There is a huge backlog of service delivery on the part of government and ICT provides an opportunity for government to look for innovative ways of delivering service to citizens whose majority are youth - The print media sector remains one of the most untransformed sectors and therefore needs urgent attention for transformation.
+The barriers for transformation are numerous ranging from policy and regulatory frameworks to difficulties in implementing the current policy and its regulatory provisions - Lack of access to information there is a general lack of awareness, amongst the youth, on career and entrepreneurial opportunities that come with 4IR.